trisulnsm/trisul-scripts/lua/backend_scripts/roca/README.md

 roca.lua - scan network traffic
 --------------------------------

 To install this script simply copy the `roca.lua` file into the Trisul Probe `local-lua` directory.
-Typically this is what you need to do

 ````
 cp roca.lua /usr/local/var/lib/trisul-probe/domain0/probe0/context0/config/local-lua
 ````

-The good news is that since this script is a Backend script this is automatically picked up by a LIVE Trisul system within 1 minute.
+Since this script is a [Backend stream](https://www.trisul.org/docs/lua/basics.html#frontend_and_backend_scripts) script this is automatically picked up by a LIVE Trisul system within 1 minute.

-For more details about deploying this on multiple probes, refer to [Installing and Uninstalling](https://www.trisul.org/docs/lua/basics.html#installing_and_uninstalling)

-### How it works
+### How roca.lua works

 The algorithm in the script is a direct port of the algorithm found in https://github.com/crocs-muni/roca/tree/master/csharp/RocaTest
 What we do here is

-1. Use the [`fts_monitor`])https://www.trisul.org/docs/lua/fts_monitor.html) script type that watches the SSL Certs stream in Trisul
+1. Use the [`fts_monitor`](https://www.trisul.org/docs/lua/fts_monitor.html) type that plugs into the SSL Certs stream in Trisul
-2. The documents in this stream are nothing but SSL Certs in canonical OpenSSL text format
+2. The documents in this stream are SSL Certs in canonical OpenSSL X.509 '-text' format
 3. Using regex we pick out all the `Modulus` parts
-4. Then using the magical LuaJIT FFI we pull in the BIGNUM support from libcrypto
+4. Then using the magical LuaJIT FFI we pull in the BIGNUM support from libcrypto to implement the algorithms
 5. When a cert is detected to be vulnerable we fire an alert.
 This shows up in the Trisul UI - can be emailed etc etc